General Information and FAQs for the 2020 Mt Washington Backcountry Ski Festival

 How long is registration open?
 Can I register at the festival?

 Online registration for guided full day courses is open until marked closed.
-Guided courses may be available at the festival, but availability is limited and not guaranteed.
+Registration for guided courses is NOT available at the festival.

 Registration for the Weekend Pass (no courses) is open throughout the festival, both online and in person.

 Evening event tickets are available throughout the festival, online and in person.